R0hanBri770/Blazing-Coders-Challenge/README.md

 # Taking_off
-## Just as the name suggests, I'm just beginning to start the adventure into the realm of code.
+Just as the name suggests, I'm just beginning the adventure into the realm of code.

+Peace :>